RodSarhan/tstypecolorpreview/README.md

 ### 0.0.4

-Better representation of treansparent colors
+Better representation of transparent colors

 ### 0.0.1